misthero/dnd5e-spellpoints/README.md

 ## Installation Instructions

-- Copy `https://raw.githubusercontent.com/misthero/dnd5e-spellpoints/main/module.json` into the module installer inside foundry when it asks for the manifest.
+- Copy `https://github.com/misthero/dnd5e-spellpoints/releases/latest/download/module.json` into the module installer inside foundry when it asks for the manifest.
-- Launch your world go to settings -> module settings and enable the module `dnd5e-spellpoints`.
+- Launch your world go to settings -> module settings and enable the module Advanced Magic - Spell Points System 5e `dnd5e-spellpoints`.
 - Find the spellpoints Item from the module compendium and import it.
-- Drag the item on every character that should use Spell Points.
+- Drag the item on every character or NPC that should use Spell Points.

-### Old v1 verion Instructions

-- Choose the name of the resource to use as Spell Points (default "Spell Points") you can change the name in module settings. (v1 only)
-- Create a new resource with the name "Spell Points" on every character sheet.
-(Hint: if any of your player need more resources you can use the module <https://github.com/ardittristan/5eSheet-resourcesPlus/tree/master)(v1> only)

-You are ready to go, now spells cast by player's characters will use spell points instead of slots.

-**Notice**: Slots won't disappear from character sheets, but they will always stay full as long as this module is enabled.
+**Notice**: Slots won't disappear from character sheets, but they won't be used.

 ## Features

-- Configurable resource name (DnDV2 only).

 - Warlock can use spellpoints (disabled by default).
 - NPC can use spellpoints (disabled by default).